-Post-Nuptial Agreements and the Fiduciary Relationship
+Post-Nuptial Agreements and the Fiduciary Duty

 Marriage is a legally binding contract that couples often sign prior to understanding the terms.
 Those individuals who educate themselves on how their property rights and financial responsibilities change at the time of marriage have the advantage of deciding if a pre-nuptial agreement is a necessary component of their financial future.
 Does this mean that once married you and your spouse can no longer alter the terms of the contract?